WDZH: Alt 98-7 (2020–present)

 On November 19, 2020, at 12:00 p.m., in the midst of its all-Christmas programming, WDZH abruptly flipped to modern rock as Alt 98.7; the flip occurred concurrently with Windsor station CIMX-FM 89X dropping its long-running modern rock format in favor of country music (as part of a dual-flip with sister station CIDR-FM to take on Bell Media's standardized country and CHR formats).
 WDZH currently features on-air talent exclusively from sister stations around the United States.

 Such a move had been rumored to take place since shortly after Entercom took over the station in November 2017, as Entercom had flipped several other "Amp Radio" branded stations across the country to the format, including the aforementioned WNYL, shortly after their merger with CBS Radio; however, rival iHeartMedia pulled a preemptive move around that same time, flipping WDTW-FM (now WLLZ) to the format and its own "Alt" branding with little warning.

 During late December 2021, the station (and many of Audacy's other alternative stations across the U.S.) began tweaking the playlist away from a current-heavy presentation and adding more alternative rock-based tracks from the 1990s and 2000s.
 Until September 2021, the station aired the syndicated "Cane & Corey" morning show from WNYL in New York.
 Until August 2022, the station aired the syndicated "Church of Lazlo" afternoon show from KRBZ in Kansas City.
+The station now focuses heavily on music over personality.
+Only the morning drive has a local DJ.
+The rest of the lineup is voice tracked from other markets.